-London, United Kingdom - The Future Infrastructure Symposium - 10 April, 2019 - Bentley Systems, Incorporated, the world's leading provider of comprehensive software solutions to advance design, construction and infrastructure operations, today announced that Dr. Nabil Abou-Rahme has joined Bentley as Chief Research Officer for the Digital Advancement Academies of the Bentley Institute.
-He will work from the Bentley offices in London and will direct Bentley's efforts in digital advance research, working with government, university and industry visionaries to promote innovative solutions for the advancement of infrastructure.
-His new role was presented today to other researchers who attended the Future Infrastructure Symposium who met at the Bentley's London Digital Advancement Academy.
+London, United Kingdom - The Future Infrastructure Symposium - April 10, 2019 - Bentley Systems, Incorporated, the world's leading provider of comprehensive software solutions to advance infrastructure design, construction and operations, today announced that Dr. Nabil Abou-Rahme has joined Bentley as Chief Research Officer for the Bentley Institute's Academies of Digital Advancement.
+He will work from Bentley's London offices and lead Bentley's efforts in digital advancement research, collaborating with government, university and industry visionaries to advance innovative solutions for the advancement of infrastructure.
+His new role was introduced today to other researchers who attended the Future Infrastructure Symposium who met at the Bentley's London Digital Advancement Academy.

 Dr. Abou-Rahme joins Bentley from global consultancy Mott MacDonald, where he actively participated in the digital transformation, most recently as head of intelligent infrastructure and global practice leader for data science, and before that, as director of the intelligent transport division.
 His career began with applied research in network optimization and control at the Transport Research Laboratory, where he went on to manage research teams and complete a PhD.
 The subsequent technical details of its consulting functions include specifications for the EU ITS Directive, the implementation of contactless payment systems led by banks in public transport in South Africa and the development of operating regimes for the first "smart highways" in the United Kingdom.